-The reporting Entity
+The Reporting Entity

-The Santa Barbara County Treasurer's Investment Pool (the "Pool") is a part of the County of Santa Barbara (the "County") and is responsible for approximately \$873 million in assets as of June 30, 2012.
+The Santa Barbara County Treasurer's Investment Pool (the "Pool") is a part of the County of Santa Barbara (the "County") and is responsible for approximately \$1.021 billion in assets as of June 30, 2014.
 The County Board of Supervisors delegates the investment authority to the County Treasurer's Office in accordance with Section 53607 of the California Government Code.
 The County Treasurer is an elective office, which is responsible for tax collection, banking, investment and accountability of public funds.

-The Pool is managed by the County Treasurer on behalf of the Pool participants, which include the County, local school districts and community colleges, and other districts and agencies.
-Involuntary participants in the Pool, including the County, comprise 97.7% of the Pool's assets at June 30, 2012.
-The objectives of the Pool are to primarily safeguard investment principal my mitigating exposure to risk factors, secondarily maintain sufficient liquidity to meet cash flow needs, and lastly to attain a return on the funds.
+The Pool is managed by the County Treasurer on behalf of the Pool participants, which include the County, local school districts and community colleges, and other districts and agencies within the County.
+Involuntary participants in the Pool, including the County, comprise 93.01% of the Pool's assets at June 30, 2014.
+The objectives of the Pool are to primarily safeguard investment principal by mitigating exposure to risk factors, secondarily maintain sufficient liquidity to meet cash flow needs, and lastly to attain a return on the funds.
 The Pool is not registered with the Securities and Exchange Commission ("SEC") as an investment company nor is it a SEC Rule 2a7-like pool.
 The Pool does not have any legally binding guarantees of share values.
 The Pool is not rated.